 This is also one of the Yuban products that are Rainforest Alliance certified for at least 30 percent of its beans.

-However, the label also reads “100 percent pure coffee,” like you'll find with the best Kona coffee, which leads me to believe it is probably a robusta or a blend, as Arabica coffees are almost always labeled as 100 percent Arabica.
+However, the label also reads “100 percent pure coffee,” like you’ll find with Kona blends, which leads me to believe it is probably a robusta or a blend, as Arabica coffees are almost always labeled as 100 percent Arabica.